 All land within the MRCCA is located in one of six districts described below:

-- Rural & open space district (CA-ROS)
+- Rural and open space district (CA-ROS)

 Rural undeveloped and developed low density residential land that is riparian to or visible from the river, often contains tracts of high quality ecological resources.